Doppelgänger (The Grid album)

-Doppelgänger is the fourth studio album by The Grid.
-It was released in March 2008, after a break of more than ten years.
+Doppelgänger is the fourth studio album by The Grid, released in 2008, after a break of more than ten years.
 Guest artists include Robert Fripp on "Mighty Heroik" and Chris Braide on "Closer", "Be Here With You", "Fools Rush In" and "Feed Your Mind".
 The album was reissued by One Little Indian in 2017.

 Track listing

 All tracks composed by The Grid (Dave Ball and Richard Norris); except where noted.